greyrainyskies/Sanasorsa2020-Function/README.md

 The code for the frontend single-page-application as well as the backend REST-API can be found in [this repository](https://github.com/SaskaYl/Sanasorsa).

-The material cleaning scripts and model training scripts are yet to be updated to be public.
+The material cleaning scripts and model training scripts are yet to be updated and published.

 ## Collaborators